atreyasha/spp-explainability/docs/develop.md

             arguments as well if possible for consistency from --neural-model-checkpoint to --spp-model-checkpoint

-        4.  add pydocstrings to all functions and improve argparse documentation
+        4.  add a comment above each code chunk which explains inner mechanisms better

-        5.  add a comment above each code chunk which explains inner mechanisms better
+        5.  add pydocstrings to all functions and improve argparse documentation -\> maybe not necessary

     2. Readme